kdheepak/blog/content/36-unicode-cheat-sheet.md

 First some basics:

-1. Unicode Code Points[^codepoint: See <https://unicode.org/glossary/#code_point>.] are unique mappings from numbers to an abstract character, concept or graphical representation.
+1. Unicode Code Points[^codepoint: See <https://unicode.org/glossary/#code_point>.] are unique mappings from hexadecimal integers to an abstract character, concept or graphical representation.
    These graphical representations may look similar visually but can represent different "ideas".
    For example: A, Α, А, Ａ are all different Unicode code points.